The importance of rituals or symbolic acts in managing change

 Retirement Parties

 There is no one best way of doing this.
 Hold a party or spend time alone; keep a memento or throw something away; buy something, burn something, bury something, or make something new.
-All of these might be appropriate.
+Any of these might be appropriate.
 Your task is to find a ritual that is appropriate for the situation, for you, and for the unique people around you.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.